300+ Black Friday sales you can shop right now

 - Forever 21: Take 20% off sitewide with code PREBF20.

-- Fossil: Almost everything is 40% off with code SNOWGOOD, with gen 5 smartwatches starting at $149.
+- Fossil: Almost everything is 40% off with code SNOWGOOD, with gen-five smartwatches starting at $149.

 - Frame: Take 25% off sitewide on chic apparel and accessories.

-- Franco Sarto: Score 40% off everything plus free shipping with code FRANCOFRIDAY.
+- Franco Sarto: Score 40% off everything, plus get free shipping, with code FRANCOFRIDAY.

 - Frye: Take up to 50% off sitewide with special pricing on select styles for one day only all week long.